ShubhZ33/nlp-sentiment-analysis-hotel-reviews/README.md

-# Hotel Reviews Sentiment Analysis with Pinecone
+# Hotel Reviews Sentiment Analysis with PineconeProject Purpose and Use Cases

-This project demonstrates how to perform sentiment analysis on hotel reviews using Pinecone, a vector database.
+The primary purpose of this project is to demonstrate how sentiment analysis and vector databases like Pinecone can be used to gain insights from customer feedback.
+It showcases the power of NLP techniques in understanding textual data and extracting valuable information for decision-making.

 ## Project Overview